catalyzeio/policies/source/sections/10-incident_response_policy.md

 ## 10.1 Applicable Standards

-### 10.1.1 Applicable Standards from the HITRUST Common Security Framework

-* 11.a - Reporting Information Security Events
-* 11.c - Responsibilities and Procedures

-### 10.1.2 Applicable Standards from the HIPAA Security Rule
+### 10.1.1 Applicable Standards from the HIPAA Security Rule

 * 164.308(a)(5)(i) - Security Awareness and Training
 * 164.308(a)(6) - Security Incident Procedures